Overview – Stop Background Apps in Windows 11

 Step #1: Search for “Command Prompt” in Start Menu and run it as an administrator.

-Step #2: Type: Reg Add HKCU\Software\Microsoft\Windows\CurrentVersion\BackgroundAccessApplications /v GlobalUserDisabled /t REG_DWORD /d 1 /f and press the enter key.
+Step #2: Type the command: Reg Add HKCU\Software\Microsoft\Windows\CurrentVersion\BackgroundAccessApplications /v GlobalUserDisabled /t REG_DWORD /d 1 /f and press the enter key.
 The background applications except the built-in Windows Programs will be stopped.

-If you want to re-enable the disabled applications, type: Reg Add HKCU\Software\Microsoft\Windows\CurrentVersion\BackgroundAccessApplications /v GlobalUserDisabled /t REG_DWORD /d 0 /f and press the enter key.
+Note: If you want to re-enable the disabled applications, type the command: Reg Add HKCU\Software\Microsoft\Windows\CurrentVersion\BackgroundAccessApplications /v GlobalUserDisabled /t REG_DWORD /d 0 /f and press the enter key.

 If you keep configuring your device’s settings, then it’s better to automate the registry backup in your device to recover windows built-in settings, in case if any unexpected data loss occurs.